Excitons and trions in CrSBr bilayers: Model

-We note that there are two sets of excitons and trions in bilayers, e.g., direct or intralayer exciton in the first layer and the same exciton in the second layer, the indirect (interlayer) exciton with the electron in the first layer and the indirect (interlayer) exciton with the electron in the second layer, the direct (intralayer) trion in the first layer and the same trion in the second layer, etc. For identical layers and in the absence in interlayer coupling these two sets of quasiparticles are independent but have exactly the same energies.
-In the presence of interlayer coupling the states are split into layer symmetric and layer antisymmetric combinations.
-Hereafter we neglect this splitting.
+We note that there are two sets of excitons and trions in bilayers, e.g., direct or intralayer exciton in the first layer and the same exciton in the second layer, the indirect (interlayer) exciton with the electron in the first layer and the indirect (interlayer) exciton with the electron in the second layer, the direct (intralayer) trion in the first layer and the same trion in the second layer, etc. For identical layers and in the absence of interlayer coupling these two sets of quasiparticles are independent but have exactly the same energies.
+In the presence of interlayer coupling the states are split into layer symmetric and layer antisymmetric combinations. {The splitting is proportional to the tunneling matrix elements of electrons and holes.
+Owing to the antiferromagnetic order of the spins in the layers the spin states of electrons and holes in neighbouring layers are orthogonal.
+Hence, the tunneling is forbidden and the matrix elements vanish.
+Therefore, the splitting is absent if the antiferromagnetic order is not broken.
+That is why we neglect this splitting hereafter}.